Rohitsajwan07/Netflix-homepage-clone/README.md

-# Netflix-homepage-clone
+# Flipkart-homepage-clone
-Its a homepage clone of Netflix . language used -HTML,CSS
+Its a homepage clone of Flip[kart . language used -HTML,CSS